 Students play an important role in Lyndon's governance.
 They actively represent Lyndon on the Board of Trustees and the Vermont State Colleges Student Association, as well as on committees within the campus community.
-The Student Congress is comprised of the Student Senate and the House of Representatives.
+All students are members of the Student Association which is governed by the Student Senate and the House of Representatives.
+Through participation in student government, students help shape policies and practices that impact student life.
 The Senate is empowered to address any policy, procedure or action that affects students.
 Elections to the Senate are held every spring, with incoming freshman senators elected in the fall.
 Meetings are held weekly and are open to all.
 The House of Representatives is comprised of a member from every recognized club or organization at Lyndon.
 Its major responsibility is to distribute the student activities fee and develop the annual budget.